EternityForest/SG1/README.md

 Returns true if the most recent non-reply you sent has beed replied to.
 You can safely send a reply while listening for one, but you can only be listening for a reply to one packet at a time.

+### radio.sleep()
+Turn the radio off, call radio.recieveDone() to wake.

+### radio.checkBeaconSleep()

+Determine if sending a beacon is necessary, and listens for any replies.

+If all of the following are true, puts the radio to sleep and returns False:

+* No recieved data on the channel for 18 seconds
+* No response to the beacon within 60ms+500 bit times.

+This is the suggested way to enter sleep mode, as it first checks if the other nodes would rather we stay up.

+Call recieveDone() to wake up.

+### radio.keepRemotesAwake

+If true, the node replies to all beacons on the channel automatically(Assuming you call recieveDone often enough!).

+Using this and checkBeaconSleep, you can create very low power devices that periodically send beacons with recieve windows.

+Note that it is possible for packet loss to affect a beacon, and thus this can fail to keep a remote awake.

+You will most likely want to detect traffic from the node, and send periodic keepalives for as long as you want them to stay awake, or until there is no longer a response.

+### radio.lastSG1Message
+radio.monotonicMillis() time of the last packet.
+If not using sleep, it is the same as millis()

+### radio.lastSG1Presence
+millis() time of the last full packet or beacon we were able to recieve.

+### radio.sendBeacon(wakeUp=false)
+Send a beacon immediately.
+If wakeup is true, sends a wake beacon telling other nodes to wake up.

+Beacons on the current channel are recieved as if they are 0 byte packets.

 ### radio.xorshift32()
 Simple non-secure 32 bit random number generator used for internal backoff timings.
 Reseeded automatically, and fast, but not secure.

+### radio.setTime(int64_t uinxMicros)

+Set the time to any of 3 different types of value, and mark the time as locally set and therefore trusted.
+At least one node must do this!!

+If 0, don't change anything. just mark the time.
+If using a random timestamp, it should be negative.

+Otherwise, it should be a UNIX timestamp in microseconds.

+### static radio.unixMicros(adj=0)
+Current system timestamp, either a positive real time, or negative random network time not referenced to an epoch.
+Set adj to something nonzero to add or remove time from it.

+This timestamp can change at any time, including going backwards, as it is synced with SG1.

+### static radio.monotonicMillis()
+Same as the default millis(), but can by affected by addSleepTime.

+### static radio.addSleepTime(uint32_t x)

+Adds time to both system and monotonic timers.

+In particular, as this timestamp uses mircros(), so when doing some kinds of deep sleep you will want to add amount of time slept to it.